Bhalchandra-B/FailoverEmailService/README.md

 1.[MailGun](www.mailgun.com)<br/>
 2.[SendGrid](www.sendgrid.com)

-# dependencies
+# dependencies / Technology stack
+I chose backend track so, minimal frontend code is written.</br>

-This is Maven-SpringBoot project works with [thymeleaf](http://www.thymeleaf.org/) template engine for rendering front end.
+This is Maven-SpringBoot project works with [thymeleaf](http://www.thymeleaf.org/) template engine for rendering front end.<br/>

+# Experience with technology stack

+springboot and maven - since i'm in current job for more than 1 year </br>
+thymeleaf templte engine and email service provider like MailGun - this is first time </br>
+working with Java for more than 2 years all together.</br>

 No backend is used because it does not store anything.